CUBRID/cubrid-testtools/doc/shell/shell_guide.md

 ## 2.3 Check test results
 ### feedback_type=file
 If we set 'feedback_type=file', we need check the test results in file 'CTP/result/shell/current_runtime_logs/runtime.log'.
-The runtime output is sored in files named like 'CTP/result/shell/current_runtime_logs/test_104.log', 'CTP/result/shell/current_runtime_logs/test_105.log', 'CTP/result/shell/current_runtime_logs/test_106.log'.
+The runtime output is sored in files named like 'CTP/result/shell/current_runtime_logs/test_105.log', 'CTP/result/shell/current_runtime_logs/test_106.log'.

 ### feedback_type=database
 If we set 'feedback_type=database', we need check the test results on qahome page.
 For details, please refer to ['4.2 Verify dailyqa test results'](#4.2-Verify-dailyqa-test-results).
-This is also the way we used in regression test.
+This is also the way we used in daily regression test.

 ## 2.4 Excluded list
 The cases in the excluded list will not be run in the test.